GSA/digitalgov.gov/content/about/digitalgov-university.md

 ## Work With Us

 **Interested in hosting an online or in-person training or event?**<br />
 We want to learn more about your ideas!
-Federal employees can start a conversation with us about hosting an event&mdash;use our event submission form, or send us an email.
+Federal employees can start a conversation with us about hosting an event&mdash;either use our event submission form, or send us an email; instructions are below.

-**Submit your event**<br />
-The event submission form will give you an opportunity to tell us more about your event, including who would be presenting.
+**Submit by online form:** The event submission form will give you an opportunity to tell us more about your event, including who would be presenting.
 You must be a federal employee to make a submission.
 [Submit an event »](https://feedback.gsa.gov/jfe/form/SV_1MS3YC4dieV8WQm)

-**Send us an email**<br />
-Use your .gov or .mil federal government email account to contact us.
-Describe your idea, the type of training or event you think would best convey that idea, and who the intended audience would be.
-[Send us an email](mailto:digitalgovu@gsa.gov?subject=Event%20Training%20Idea).
+**Submit by email:** Contact us to describe your idea, the type of training or event you think would best convey that idea, and who the intended audience would be.
+As a federal employee, you must use your federal agency-issued email address (usally ends in .gov or .mil) for work-related messages.
+[Email us your event idea](mailto:digitalgovu@gsa.gov?subject=Event%20Training%20Idea).

 ## Use of Digital.gov Materials